Last Updated on February 23, 2023

 The block can be used on a barbecue, heated by flames, or placed in the oven.
 You can use it for meat, mushrooms, fish, shellfish, and vegetables.
 To vary your palette, you can also use it cold to impress guests when serving sushi or fresh fruit.

 A compact Japanese barbecue will allow you to barbecue at home and will enhance the Sunday picnics while catching everyone’s eye with its authentic design.
-It’s portable and very easy to carry, so you can take it with you when you’re going camping or to enjoy a day at the beach.
+It’s also portable, so you can take it with you when camping or enjoying a day at the beach.

 You can even use it indoors too, but only with the proper charcoal — Japanese binchotan — because fumes from regular coal can be dangerous.
 There are three sizes: small, medium, and large, depending on the size of the family and gatherings.

 Now, we do admit that this SereneLife Smart Starter Kit is a bit pricey, but its led grow lights with the hydroponic — meaning soilless — garden features will yield the best result when it comes to indoor gardening.
-Its different timer modes adapt to the growth stage of the plants, which you can easily control from the front panel, helping your beloved home cook grow their fresh herbs and veggies all year round.
+Its different timer modes adapt to the growth stage of the plants, which you can easily control from the front panel, helping your fave foodie grow their fresh herbs and veggies all year round.